It Takes So Little to Change So Much: Investigating the Robustness of a Danish Voting Advice Algorithm: Quantifying the robustness of the Kandidattest

 \subsection{Impact of importance weight modifications}

-When modifying all distance weights for questions of a specific importance-type, i.e. $w(I) + \delta$, we find outcomes change qualitatively the same independently of questions are marked as important, neutral, or not important.
-Overall, at the candidate level, this results in 18\% of outcomes being changed.
-We find modifying weights for neutral and non-important questions results in slightly greater changes than for weights for important questions (respectively 18.1\% and 18.0\% compared to 17.6\%), however, as this is within error bars it is not a meaningful difference.
+When modifying all distance weights for all questions of a specific importance-type, that is $w(I) + \delta$ (Fig.~\ref{fig:fig2}c), we find outcomes change qualitatively the same independently of questions being marked as `important', `neutral', or `not important'.
+At candidate level, this results in 18\% of outcomes being changed, when $\delta$ = 1.
+We find that modifying weights for `neutral' and `non-important' questions results in slightly greater changes than for weights for `important' questions (respectively 18.4\% and 18.2\% compared to 18.1\%); however, as this is within error bars, it is not a meaningful difference.

-Evaluating changed outcomes at party level we find that approximately 7\% of outcomes are changed (specifically 7.1\% for important questions, 6.9\% for neutral, and 6.8\% for not important).
-This illustrates that shifting the weights of any importance-type question, while keeping everything else constant, can cause a consequential changes in which political candidates and parties are recommended.
+Evaluating changed outcomes at party level we find that approximately 7\% of outcomes are changed (specifically 7.3\% for `important', 7.0\% for `neutral', and 7.0\% for `not important' questions).
+This illustrates that shifting the weights of any importance-type, while keeping everything else constant, can substantially change which political candidates and parties are recommended.
+Qualitatively similar patterns are found for the 2022 version of the \textit{Kandidattest}: $\sim$18\% across importance levels for candidate level mismatches and $\sim$7\% for party level mismatches.